Near Inveraray, Argyll

 |Changeover Day: Sat||Pets Allowed: Yes (2)|

-Braleckan is one of our longstanding properties that was once separated into smaller, self-contained houses and is now being fully refurbished and converted back into a spacious single abode that will be ready to welcome guests in April 2017.
+Braleckan is one of our longstanding properties that was once separated into smaller houses and has now been beautifully refurbished, modernised and turned back into a stylish and spacious detached house.

-Inside the accommodation is spacious and light with plenty of room to spread out into, making it the ideal place for holidays with family or a group of friends.
-There will be a large sitting room with a wood-burning stove at its heart and a well-equipped kitchen with a dining area at one end for relaxed evening meals.
+Inside the accommodation is warm and welcoming making it ideal for holidays with family or a group of friends, with plenty of space to spread out into.
+The cosy sitting room has comfy L-shaped seating and a wood-burning stove at its heart and the well-equipped kitchen has plenty of room for cooking with its handy central island, charming window seat and dining area at one end for enjoying relaxed evening meals.

-There is also a handy utility room and WC on this level, as well as a double bedroom.
-This bedroom has an en suite shower room, as well as the added benefit of having its own TV/quiet room above (up a separate flight of stairs) that is a great place to escape to for some peace and quiet.
+There is also a useful utility room and WC on this level, as well as a double bedroom.
+This bedroom has a modern en suite shower room, as well as the added benefit of its own TV/quiet room above (up a separate flight of stairs) that is a great place to escape to for some peace and quiet.

-Upstairs there are two further double bedrooms (one en suite), two twin bedrooms and a modern bathroom with a bath and separate shower.
+Upstairs there are two further attractive double bedrooms (one with king-size bed and en suite shower room), two pretty twin bedrooms and a modern bathroom with a bath and large walk-in shower.